 The Associations Objectives and my long term commitment to my BBB’s Brand fell into place in 2018 after I was involved in a head-on car accident.
 Life is precious and I realised that again the hour glass was trickling and the time to initiate these online programs, is now!

 The Bush Band Babies (BBB’s) Brand has also been a long term dream of mine and our youngest son Luke and with the BBB’s Trademark No (2025164) and with the Brand registered, the BBB’s Brand is evolving and being incorporated into the platforms for the Future Happiness Association Incorporated programs and holds an exciting concept for children and an associated connection to Australian baby animals and their adventures.

-Our programs are unique and fills a niche market to target the isolation stigma of today’s continually changing society and supports children impacted by isolation and supports children who feel trapped by their isolated circumstances.
+Our programs are unique and fills a niche market to target the isolation stigma of today’s continually changing society and children impacted by isolation and children who feel trapped by their isolated circumstances.

 Our promise is mindful of location and geographical isolation, be it either inland Australia, small communities, isolated rural towns, stations, farms or city based disadvantaged or isolated areas.

 Our vision is to create awareness and opportunities for personal advancement and growth.
 We will reach-out and connect the bridge of isolation, while promoting awareness that isolation and disadvantaged situations, feelings and circumstances are not what you are or what you have to be defined by and you do have options and choices.